grain-lang/grain-lang.org/src/tooling/grain_doc.md

  */
 ```

-The `@returns` attribute indicates the value that is returned by the function that the docblock is documenting.
+The `@returns` attribute provides information for the return value of the function being documented.

-These must be provided a description of the return value.
-In the Grain stdlib, we don't use the `@returns` attribute if the function returns `Void`.
+This attribute requires a description of the return value.
+In the Grain standard library, we don't use the `@returns` attribute if the function returns `Void`.

-When generating docs, the type of the return value will be detected by the compiler and inserted into the "Returns" table.
+When generating docs, the type of the return value will be detected by the compiler and added to the row in the "Returns" table.

 ### @example